Welcome to our last post in our blog series, What to Know Before Meeting with a Divorce Attorney.

 In fact, it’s important that you not only understand what the next steps are after the intake appointment, but throughout your divorce case.
 There will be times in your divorce, when your divorce attorney won’t be able to proceed until s/he hears back from you or gets something signed by you, etc…so it’s important that you’re always on the same page.
 When there’s a disconnect in communication and responsiveness between the two of you, it prolongs the divorce process.

-Tip # 5: Take a Proactive Stance with Your Divorce (Starting at the Intake Appointment)
+TIP # 5: When meeting with a Divorce Attorney, Take a Proactive Stance with Your Divorce (Starting at the Intake Appointment).

 There should never be a time when you feel like your divorce attorney has lost focus of your goals.
 If you find yourself in this situation, regardless of whether it’s after the intake appointment or later on, let your divorce attorney know immediately.
 The more you discuss your goals and expectations with your divorce attorney, the more likely you’ll be satisfied with the end result.